INTRODUCTION

 - "If you only knew how much I'd like to be present when all the trash burns, starting with the parliament and ending with the scientists in robes."

-I was unpleasantly struck by the joy of this man in rags, sitting in the middle of a wasteland, speaking of the death of everything that had been accumulated with such difficulty by the thousand-year history of mankind.
+I was unpleasantly struck by the joy of this man in rags, sitting in the middle of a wasteland, talking about the death of everything that was accumulated through much difficulty by the thousand-year history of mankind.
 I couldn't resist telling him this directly.

 He stood up and spoke, waving his long sinewy arm.

-- "But, excuse me, no one can be indifferent to the future of mankind!
-All the suffering of people, both those living now and those living before, is necessary in order to establish the happiness of the future generations; there will come a time when there will be no suffering..."
+- "But, allow me, no one can be indifferent to the future of mankind!
+All the sufferings of people, both those living now and those living before, are necessary in order to establish the happiness of future generations; there will come a time when there will be no suffering..."

-The tramp interrupted me with a contemptuous gesture.
+The vagrant interrupted me with a contemptuous gesture.

-- "You have to understand that I don't want to be the slave of these future people!
-And what is the use for me and for millions of others like me, that sometime, in ten thousand years, people will live in the Garden of Eden or something.
+- "You must understand that I don't want to be the slave of these future people!
+And what good is it for me, and the millions of others like me, that sometime, in ten thousand years, people will live in the Garden of Eden or something.
 I want to live, and all the others who died without waiting for this bliss of yours on earth, they also wanted to live.
 They needed happiness for themselves, and not for some unknown inhabitants of a blessed country somewhere."

 - "Yes, I won't give a single day of my life for all the happiness of this future humanity.
 And what will it consist of, this happiness?
-I already hate these healthy, happy parasites of your future age, who will have a perfect life from my suffering."
+I already hate these healthy, happy parasites of your future age, who'll have a perfect life from my suffering."

 He suddenly fell silent, sank down on the edge of the log house and said calmly:

 - "I'm waiting for the comet.
 It will at least satisfy my desire for revenge.
-In my opinion, anyone who talks about fat deadbeats who might appear when our bones rot is either a fool or does not know the price of tears and blood."
+In my opinion, anyone who talks about the fat deadbeats who might appear after our bones rot is either a fool or doesn't know the price of tears and blood."

 Not wanting to get into an argument, I silently walked to the aeroplane.